Study English in the USA at

 A.C.E.
 Language Institute at Seattle Pacific University

 Study English in the USA at A.C.E.
 Language Institute at Seattle Pacific University.
 A.C.E. at Seattle Pacific University is located in Seattle, Washington, USA.
 Seattle Pacific University is a small, private university located in a safe residential neighborhood, just a few minutes north of downtown Seattle.
 A.C.E. students spend 20 hours a week in intensive English language class and 5 or more hours in optional elective classes.
-Students may choose to live with a host family or in campus dorms when available.
-This institute includes Super Intensive and Flex programs, which include tutoring.
+Students may choose to live with a host family or off campus apartments.
+This institute also offers the Super Intensive and Flex programs, which include tutoring.

 The Mission at A.C.E.
 Language Institute at Seattle Pacific University is to provide students with the language skills, cultural knowledge and experience they need to use English to effectively communicate in academia and the workplace and to provide opportunities for personal growth.